frangelbarrera/Abster-Intelligence/README.md

 **Configuration Note:**
 Abster Intelligence works out-of-the-box for case management and graphing.
 To enable multi-LLM queries, you must configure your provider API keys (OpenAI, Anthropic, Gemini, DeepSeek, Local Ollama) directly within the application's Settings UI.
 No `.env` setup is required for core functionality.

+---

+## 🤝 Contributing

+Abster Intelligence is an open-source project and **contributions are welcome**.
+Whether it's a bug fix, a new provider integration, or a UI enhancement:

+1. **Open an Issue:** Describe the feature or bug.
+2. **Fork and Branch:** Create a branch for your fix.
+3. **Submit a PR:** Ensure your code follows the strict typing rules (no `any`).

+Please check our [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more details.

+## 🛡️ Security Policy

+As a tool built for investigators, we take security and privacy seriously.

+* **Reporting Vulnerabilities:** If you discover a security vulnerability within Abster Intelligence, please **do not open a public issue**.
+Instead, report it via the Security tab or contact the maintainers directly.
+* **Data Privacy:** Abster Intelligence does not collect telemetry.
+Your investigative data remains yours.

+## 📜 License

+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)** - see the [LICENSE](LICENSE) file for details.